drarkadeep/projects/README.md

 ## Why do I make these?
 These?
 There are a lot more of these.
 These are just the ones that I share.
 A more fundamental question would be - why did I make those, that is, those which are not these, when I'm not even sharing them with you.
 As for the question you asked, I make these for sharing with you.

+## How do I make these?
+I type the code (usually with fingers) onto a keyboard.
+The keyboard driver dutifully deposits the inputs onto some file which is effortlessly transported to my IDE-of-choice Visual Studio Code following which I sync my local folders with GitHub.
+LLMs often play silent but violent parts in this data pipeline.

+## When do I make these?
+Pretty much always.
+In fact, right now I'm probably working on something that'll be added to the repo soon.
+Keep checking it out...